prasunanand/gsoc_blog/blog.md

 **Pass by Value and Pass by reference**
 In the current code ,The input array is copied, not referenced at a lot of places.
 This consumes a lot of memory, upsets the Garbage Collector and slows down the program.

-However, the results are promising and seems that we have made some good progress.

 **Solution**